Last updated on November 30, 2023

 Simic Ascendancy | Illustration by Izzy

 Mill is probably the first alternate win condition that comes to everyone’s mind, so I’ll start with that.
-For those of you who aren’t entirely familiar, “mill” strategy involves removing your opponent’s entire deck, usually by putting cards directly from their deck into their graveyard.
+For those of you who aren’t entirely familiar, a mill strategy involves removing your opponent’s entire deck, usually by putting cards directly from their deck into their graveyard.

 The other is to let your opponent mill themselves the good old-fashioned way: by letting them draw a card every turn.
-If you can stop every one of your opponent’s threats while preserving the size of your own library with Elixir of Immortality or a Mystic Sanctuary loop, you’re golden.
+You’re golden if you can stop every one of your opponent’s threats while preserving the size of your own library with Elixir of Immortality or a Mystic Sanctuary loop.
 But your opponent will usually concede before you go through the motions of decking them out one card at a time.

-First introduced in Legends, poison counters are counters that are placed on players.
-If a player has at least 10 poison counters, that player loses the game.
+First introduced in Legends, poison counters are placed on players.
+A player loses the game if they have at least 10 poison counters.

 These creatures deal damage to players in the form of poison counters.
-If all of your creatures have infect, you only need to deal ten damage to win the game!
-This is a particularly strong strategy in Commander where the starting 40 life total won’t slow you down.
+If all of your creatures have infect, you only need to deal 10 damage to win the game!
+This is a particularly strong strategy in Commander where the starting life total of 40 won’t slow you down.

+Dealing 21 damage with your commander can sometimes be easier than dealing a whopping 40 damage over the course of the game.
 Players often forget about this one, even during an actual game of Commander.
-But dealing 21 damage with your commander can sometimes be easier than dealing a whopping 40 damage over the course of the game.